epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-05-18-becoming-geek.markdown

 I forced myself to learn Pascal/Delphi in my college day, to get pressure-volume-diagram from a diesel engine.
-Utilized cool devices, e.g. oscillator, I finally made it.
+Utilized cool devices, e.g. oscilloscope, I finally made it.
 The difficulties to find source code, got me realized of how important open-source is.